For modeling in Blender, we have

 The next step is to make a specific object in the 3D viewport appear in wireframe view.

-If you want to copy a material applied to one object to another object at once, you can use Create Link.
+If you want to copy a material applied to one object to several other objects at once, you can use Data Link/Transfer.

 Summary: Creating an environment where you can concentrate only on modeling will help you work better

 In this article, we have introduced a few things to help you work more comfortably and efficiently when modeling.

 I believe that the key to an efficient and comfortable modeling process is

 how to reduce the stress felt outside of modeling.

 If you find yourself thinking, "I have to do this several times," or "It's hard to press this shortcut," we recommend that you actively improve it, even if it is only a little at a time.